dondenoncourt/reimburse/readme.md

 * Set 2:
   * Project 1: Low Cost City Start Date: 9/1/15 End Date: 9/1/15
-  * Project 2: High Cost City Start Date: 9/2/15 End Date: 9/6/15 same day so which one wins for rate?
+  * Project 2: High Cost City Start Date: 9/2/15 End Date: 9/6/15 same day as first day in subsequent project so which city wins for rate?
+Right now the city for the closing project is used.
   * Project 3: Low Cost City Start Date: 9/6/15 End Date: 9/8/15

 * Set 3: